pschool-in/curriculum/content/grammar/new-topics/article-4.md

 # Article

 ## Objective
- To be able to understand the correct usage of articles in the text and also to understand about quantifiers.
+ To be able to understand the correct usage of articles in the text and also to understand quantifiers.

  ### Reading notes

  Articles "a", "an" and "the" are commonly used before nouns.

- Articles "a/an" are called as indefinite article and "the" is known as definite article.
+ Articles "a/an" are called indefinite article and "the" is known as definite article.

  "a" is used before singular nouns beginning with consonant sounds.